awsdocs/aws-cdk-guide/v2/testing.md

 ## The Lambda function<a name="testing_lambda"></a>

 Our example stack includes a Lambda function that starts our state machine\.
-We must provide the source code for this function so the CDK can bundle it up and deploy it as part of creating the Lambda function resource\.
+We must provide the source code for this function so the CDK can bundle and deploy it as part of creating the Lambda function resource\.
 + Create the folder `start-state-machine` in the app's main directory\.
 + In this folder, create at least one file\.
-For example, you can save the code below in `start-state-machines/index.js`\.
+For example, you can save the following code in `start-state-machines/index.js`\.

   ```
   exports.handler = async function (event, context) {